LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 * `widget.json`

-  This _widget specification_ contains meta-data about your widget that is used by the LaxarJS framework.
+  This _widget descriptor_ contains meta-data about your widget that is used by the LaxarJS framework.
+  The descriptor contains the name of the widget and specifies both integration type (`"widget"` or `"activity"`) and integration technology (such as `"angular"` or `"react"`).
-  It allows you to describe the configuration options of your widget features as a JSON schema.
+  Finally, the descriptor allows to describe *configuration options* of your widget features using a JSON schema, so that configuration will be validated automatically.

-* `bower.json`

-  This specifies the _dependencies_ of your widget for use with [Bower](http://bower.io/).
-  While not used directly by LaxarJS, it is the key to automated and isolated widget tests.

 * `shopping-cart-widget.js`

-  The _business logic_ of your shopping cart (like calculating a total or changing item quantities) as an _AngularJS controller_.
+  The _business logic_ of your shopping cart (like calculating a total or changing item quantities) as a JavaScript module.
+  The precise contents of the widget module depend on the integration technology used by your widget.
+  Usually, it exports either a class constructor, or a plain factory function to create the widget instance.
-  When your controller is instantiated by the LaxarJS runtime, it will receive an AngularJS scope (the model) and a reference to the event bus, which allows for communication with the world.
+  When a widget is instantiated by the LaxarJS runtime, it is passed a set of *widget services* including the *event bus*, which allows for communication with other widget instances.
-  When built for release, all controllers and their RequireJS-dependencies are bundled into a single, compressed JavaScript file.

 * `default.theme/shopping-cart-widget.html`

-  The _AngularJS HTML template_ defining the _appearance_ of your widget.
+  The _HTML template_ defining the _appearance_ of your widget.
+  Again, the integration technology determines the syntax that is supported in the template.
   When your widget is used on a page, LaxarJS will load this automatically and bind it to your widget controller's scope.
-  The [Bootstrap CSS](http://getbootstrap.com/css/) classes are available by convention to facilitate uniform styling across widgets.
+  The [Bootstrap CSS](http://getbootstrap.com/css/) classes are made available by the LaxarJS *default.theme* to facilitate uniform styling across widgets.
-  If Bootstrap does not suit you, feel free to use a different framework (or none at all), but keep in mind that this limits opportunities for widget reuse.
+  If Bootstrap does not suit you, feel free to use a different framework (or none at all) in [your own theme](./creating_themes.md), but keep in mind that this limits opportunities for widget reuse.
-  Similarly to controllers, all widget templates will be preloaded within a single JSON file when your application is packaged for release.
+  Similarly to controllers, all widget templates will be bundled within a single JSON file when your application is packaged for release.

-* `default.theme/(s)css/shopping-cart-widget.(s)css`
+* `default.theme/css/shopping-cart-widget.css`

   Widget-specific _style definitions_.
   Most of the time, your widget is fine just using CSS style definitions from the global application theme.
-  In this case, it can do completely without CSS (or [SCSS](http://sass-lang.com/) folders.
+  In this case, it can do completely without CSS folders.
   Sometimes though, you have style definitions which are widget-specific (such as CSS animations) and should not be part of the global theme.
-  If your widget has its own CSS file, the framework will load it when the widget is used in an application, and bundle it for release.
+  If your widget has its own CSS file, LaxarJS will load it when the widget is used in an application, and bundle it for release.

+* `package.json`

+  This optional file specifies the _dependencies_ of your widget for use with [NPM](http://npmjs.org/).
+  If you want to version and package you widget as a standalone component for use in multiple applications, this is the recommended way to describe the widget and its dependencies.

 LaxarJS supports to change the appearance of an existing widget by overriding its template or its CSS styles from within a custom _theme_.
 It is also possible to put shared style definitions (CSS classes and SCSS variables) as well as shared assets like fonts and images into that theme.